Nightmare Alley (2021 film): Box office

 Nightmare Alley grossed $11.3 million in the United States and Canada, and $28.2 million in other territories for a worldwide total of $39.6 million.

 Nightmare Alley made $225,000 from Thursday night previews and an estimated $1.19 million by Friday.
 Its low opening was attributed to it being primarily meant for the audiences in the older age ranges (who had avoided going out to see movies amidst the COVID-19 pandemic), low interest among the movie-going audience, and the release of Spider-Man: No Way Home on the same date.
 It went on to debut to $2.8 million from 2,145 theatres during the weekend, finishing fifth at the box office.
 Men made up 56% of the audience during its opening, with those in the age range of 25–54 composing 55% of ticket sales and those above 45 composing 29%.
-The ethnic breakdown of the audience showed that 63% were Caucasian, 11% Hispanic and Latino Americans, 9% African American, and 17% Asian or other.
+The ethnic breakdown of the audience showed that 63% were Caucasian, 11% Hispanic and Latino Americans, 9% Black American, and 17% Asian or other.
 In its second weekend, the film earned $1.2 million.
 In its third, the film dropped out of the box office top ten, finishing eleventh with $966,875.